-Campus Life is responsible to adjudicate non-academic disciplinary cases within the University.
-When a student is found guilty of an infraction, the Vice President for Student Development will impose a penalty deemed appropriate to the offense and in the best interests of both the student and the campus community.
+Student Development is responsible to adjudicate non-academic disciplinary cases within the University.
+If a student is determined to be in violation of University policy, the Vice President for Student Development will impose a penalty deemed appropriate to the offense and in the best interests of both the student and the campus community.
 The Vice President's decision is final in cases resulting in an oral or written reprimand.
 Students may appeal other penalties.